Akshay2693/SweetPrefs/README.md

 boolean firstLaunch = storage.get("firstlaunch",true);
 ```

-For a more advanced, see the MainActivity class.
+For a more advanced example, please check the MainActivity class.